michael-sloma/PADKP/README.md

 * If there's more than one, include the number of items like this: `/rsay !Bids Open itemlink !NUMBER || ANY COMMENTS GO HERE`
 * If everything went well, the auction will appear in your window.
 * Once bids are in, close the auction like this: `/rsay !Bids Closed itemlink || ANY COMMENTS GO HERE`
-* The window will tell you who won.
+* The window should tell you who won.
+If there was a tie, the auction will report a tie and remain open so you can collect tiebreaker bids.
 * If you want to see the bids, select an auction from the window and click "Auction details".
 A window will open showing who bid and how much.
 * See below for documentation and more examples of valid commands.
-* If you have a problem, send a big report to Quaff along with a description of what you expected to happen, what actually happened, and a copy of your log.
+* If you have a problem, send a bug report to Quaff with a description of what you expected to happen, what actually happened, and a copy of your log.
+The more information the better.

 ## Commands
 All commands recognized by the parser are prefixed with an exclamation point (`!`).
 If you want to include additional, human readable information along with your command, you can use a comment, which is prefixed by two "vertical bar" or "pipe" symbols, like this: `/rs !MY COMMAND || my comment`